zhiyuanhubj/code_switch/README.md

 Load the parallel data for X(source language) and Y(target language)

+Set the parameter 'language' to indicate the source and target language you are processing now

 Run the code: python code_switch.py to get the mixture data.
 You don't need to change the parameters in this code.

 ```